 Switzerland tops two lists: “Highest Salaries” and “Highest Cost of Living.”
+Securing a Swiss work visa is usually the first step to accessing these potential earnings.

 For expats, the sticker shock of a CHF 8 cappuccino can be terrifying.
 But to understand your true disposable income, you need to look at the whole picture — especially the tax savings.